chriskyfung/chriskyfung.github.io/_posts/2019-11-25-Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform.md

 ## Visual Map of Qwiklabs GCP Quests

 I spent about three months to take all the Qwiklabs quests for Google Cloud Platform.
+In the end, I think that there is a need to create a visual map to indicate and understand the relationships between the quests, thereby an easier way for any beginners to seek their desired learning paths.
+I illustrated the following map by connecting the boxes based on the quest descriptions in the Qwiklabs webpages.

 {% include qwiklabs-quests-map.html %}